thaisanly/image-optimization/README.md

 * **LAMBDA_MEMORY** Speficy this parameter to tune the memory in MB of the Lambda function that processes images, with the goal of improving processing performance.
 Usage: cdk deploy -c LAMBDA_MEMORY=2000.
 Default value is 1500 MB.
 * **LAMBDA_TIMEOUT** Speficy this parameter to tune the timeout in seconds of the Lambda function that processes images.
 Usage: cdk deploy -c LAMBDA_TIMEOUT=10.
 Default value is 60 seconds.
 * **MAX_IMAGE_SIZE** Speficy this parameter to set a maximum request image size in bytes.
 If STORE_TRANSFORMED_IMAGES=false, requests resulting in images bigger than MAX_IMAGE_SIZE fail to 5xx error.
 Otherwise, Lambda transforms the image, uploads it to S3, then sends a redirect to the same image location on S3 to avoid hitting the Lambda output size limit.
 Usage: cdk deploy -c MAX_IMAGE_SIZE=200000.
 Default value is 4700000 bytes.
-* **DEPLOY_SAMPLE_WEBSITE** set this paramter to true if you want the stack to include another CloudFront distribution pointing to an S3 bucket, that you can use for static website hosting.
-This option is used in the initial solution [post](https://aws.amazon.com/blogs/networking-and-content-delivery/image-optimization-using-amazon-cloudfront-and-aws-lambda/)

 ## Clean up resources